jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You can also see this click in the movie called _The Matrix_.
 This classic story is about a dystopian Earth in the not too distant future.

 Our planet became a dark place.
 Humanity lost the war to control modern levers of power to "the machines."
-Now mankind is unknowingly trapped inside a simulated reality called the atrix.
+Now mankind is unknowingly trapped inside a simulated reality called the Matrix.
 The dream world is created by the machines to distract humans while using our bodies as an energy source.

 The Matrix looks and feels like 1990s America.
 It's a wonderfully believable world of dark majic.
 A never-ending spectacle story to keep the selfish machines in power.
+Since it's fake, it's rules are also made up by the machines.

 The story's protagonist is a regular person named Neo.
 He's unhappy with his life.
 He finds solace by asking an innocent question, "what is the Matrix?"

-We can say the Matrix is a mixture of a corrupted rulebook that's veiled by dark majic.
+From our perspective, Stargazer, we know the Matrix is an old ruling philosophy whose corrupted rulebook is veiled by dark majic.

-Neo's willingness to question reality eventually gets him recruited by the few untapped humans already rebelling against the machines.
+But Neo must work hard to see that truth for himself.
+Neo's willingness to question reality eventually gets him recruited by the few untapped humans already rebelling their minds against the machines.

 Neo joins them.
 Soon he learns how to see through the dark majic of the Matrix's illusions.
-Even better, Neo is taught the supposed unbreakable rules of the Matrix can in fact be broken.
+Even better, Neo is taught the supposed unbreakable rules of the Matrix can, in fact, be broken.

-If one learns to ignore rules written by the machines.
-Neo does, and soon learns many new majical abilities to expand his cyborgology like martial arts, jumping high, and even how to dodge bullets.
+Anyone can break them if one learns to ignore rules written by the machines.
+Neo does and soon learns many new majical abilities to expand his cyborgology like martial arts, jumping high, and even how to dodge bullets.

 <div style='position:relative; padding-bottom:calc(41.39% + 44px)'><iframe src='https://gfycat.com/ifr/CharmingSlimGannet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/keanu-reeves-gifs">from Keanu Reeves GIFs</a> <a href="https://gfycat.com/charmingslimgannet-keanu-reeves">via Gfycat</a></p>